apollo-elements/apollo-elements/docs/guides/usage/queries/index.md

 <inline-notification type="warning">

-NOTE, for [hybrids](/api/libraries/hybrids/) components, if you explicitly define a `noAutoSubscribe` property in the descriptor, this attribute may not set the associated property.
+NOTE, the `no-auto-subscribe` attribute comes built-in for query class elements e.g. `@apollo-elements/mixins/apollo-query-mixin.js` for [controllers](/api/core/), [hybrids](/api/libraries/hybrids/) components or [haunted](/api/libraries/haunted/) `useQuery` hooks, you can pass the `noAutoSubscribe` option to the controller, but you'll be in charge of reading the attribute yourself.

 </inline-notification>